JamitLabs/BestPracticeForAVS/README.md

 2. [Android Studio](https://developer.android.com/studio/index.html)

 ## Getting Started
-The sample Application includes a login screen where you have to login into your Amazon Account.
+The sample Application includes a login screen where you have to log in into your Amazon Account.
 After that you can already use your personalized Alexa.
 If you want to Test this Application there are some steps that you need to do before you can use this project.

 **Step 1:**